raymondli01/cmpe272_project/README.md

 - Uses enterprise platform concepts: cloud deployment, microservices, observability, QA, and security.
 - Yields a demonstrable product (dashboard + agent in action).

-Choose the one that resonates most with your team’s interests and skill sets.
-The critical success criterion: **ship with at least one working agent by semester’s end.**